Before your departure

 - Certificate with regard to funding (certificate from your bank, student finance or scholarship organisation)

-- Certificate of insurance (Försäkringskassan’s European health insurance card, or certificate/insurance card from Kammarkollegiet)
+- Certificate of insurance (European Health Insurance Card from Försäkringskassan, or a certificate/insurance card from Kammarkollegiet)

 - Passport (valid throughout the duration of your stay abroad)

 - Medicine and prescriptions.
-If you are on regular medication, it is important that you, after consulting with your doctor, bring your prescription.
+If you are on regular medication, it is important that you consult with your doctor and bring your prescription.
 If you are bringing medicine with you, do not forget to check that they are allowed in the country to which you are travelling!